When to Self-Host Your LLM: Enterprise Security Guide

 If you're building standard applications without special regulatory requirements, cloud APIs are probably fine.
 Don't build infrastructure you don't need.

-And if you're somewhere in between?
-That's where the hybrid approach shines.
-Get the security where you need it, keep the convenience everywhere else.
+And if you're somewhere in between, that's where the hybrid approach earns its keep.
+Put the security where you need it and keep the convenience everywhere else.

-The uncomfortable question isn't whether your data is leaving your network.
-It definitely is.
-The real question is whether that matters for your specific situation, and what you're going to do about it.
+Your data is leaving your network; that part isn't in question.
+What matters is whether that's a problem for your specific situation, and what you plan to do about it.

-Navigating AI security for your enterprise?
+Navigating AI security for your enterprise is exactly the kind of work we do.
 We've helped companies from seed-stage startups to Fortune 500s implement LLM strategies that balance security, compliance, and developer productivity.
-If you're trying to figure out what makes sense for your organization, let's talk.
+If you're trying to figure out what makes sense for your organization, get in touch.